-- 7.1 The Chief Financial Officer will provide Service Directors with on-line access to the Council's Financial Information System and/or with periodic statements to facilitate the management of their Services' financial affairs.
-The Chief Financial Officer will assist Service Directors with financial management information needs including identifying changing requirements and possible ways of meeting them. - 7.2 It is the responsibility of the Executive Team, in consultation with the Chief Financial Officer, to ensure that the financial performance of the Services and those budget heads for which they are responsible, are properly managed and monitored and that expenditure and income are managed within approved budgets. - 7.3 The Executive will provide a challenge and oversight role in the delivery of the Capital Financial Plan and to ensure it is delivered within the agreed capital investment principles.
+- 7.1 The Chief Financial Officer will provide Directors with on-line access to Business World, the Council's integrated Enterprise Resource Planning system and with periodic statements to facilitate the management of their Services' financial affairs.
+The Chief Financial Officer will assist Directors with financial management information needs including identifying changing requirements and possible ways of meeting them. - 7.2 It is the responsibility of the SLT, in consultation with the Chief Financial Officer, to ensure that the financial performance of the Services and those budget heads for which they are responsible, are properly managed and monitored and that expenditure and income are managed within approved budgets. - 7.3 The Executive Committee will provide a challenge and oversight role in the delivery of the Capital Financial Plan and to ensure it is delivered within the agreed capital investment principles.
 This will include making recommendations to Council on proposed changes to the Plan where appropriate.
-The capital investment principles underpinning the Capital Financial Plan are shown at Appendix 2.
+The capital investment principles underpinning the Capital Financial Plan are shown at Appendix 2. - 7.4 Each Director shall monitor and regulate the financial performance of their Service so as to:- - ensure that actual expenditure committed and actual income receivable are within approved budgets; - achieve such other financial targets as may be imposed by the Council, the Executive Committee, the Administration Budget Working Group, the Chief Executive or the Chief Financial Officer. - 7.5 The SLT shall comply with procedures determined by the Executive Committee, the Chief Executive or the Chief Financial Officer, with regard to the preparation of budget monitoring reports for presentation to the Executive Committee as appropriate.
+Such procedures may include the style and content of such reports, the definition of consultations required and the timetable to be adopted.

-- 7.4 Each Service Director shall monitor and regulate the financial performance of his Service so as to:- - ensure that actual expenditure committed and actual income receivable are within approved budgets; - achieve such other financial targets as may be imposed by the Council, the Executive Committee, the Administration Finance & Resources Working Group, the Chief Executive or the Chief Financial Officer. - 7.5 The Executive Team and Service Directors shall comply with procedures determined from time to time by the Council, the Executive Committee, the Chief Executive or the Chief Financial Officer, including the Revenue and Capital Budgetary Control Codes of Practice available on the Intranet, with regard to the preparation of budget monitoring reports for presentation to the Executive Committee as appropriate.
-Such procedures may include the style and content of such reports, the definition of consultations required and the timetable to be adopted. - 7.6 The Executive Committee will keep the Council informed as to the state of the Council's finances and nothing in these Regulations will limit the right of the Executive Committee to recommend to the Council such changes to Service budgets as it may deem appropriate.
-For the avoidance of doubt such changes may be either of general application or particular to specific budget heads or to specific services. - 7.7 Nothing in these Regulations will prevent the incurring of expenditure which is essential to meet any immediate needs created by an emergency, subject to the action conforming to the Council's emergency procedures defined in Standing Order 53 (which can be found on Intranet and various Emergency Planning and Business Continuity Plans) and being reported to the next appropriate Executive Committee meeting together with proposals for funding that expenditure.
+- 7.6 The Executive Committee will keep the Council informed as to the state of the Council's finances and nothing in these Regulations will limit the right of the Executive Committee to recommend to the Council such changes to Service budgets as it may deem appropriate.
+For the avoidance of doubt such changes may be either of general application or particular to specific budget heads or to specific services. - 7.7 Nothing in these Regulations will prevent the incurring of expenditure which is essential to meet any immediate needs created by an emergency, subject to the action conforming to the Council's emergency procedures defined in Standing Order 49 (which can be found on Intranet (Document Procedural Standing Orders Scottish Borders Council (moderngov.co.uk) and various Emergency Planning and Business Continuity Plans) and being reported to the next appropriate Executive Committee meeting together with proposals for funding that expenditure.